section-engineering-education/engineering-education/content/articles/Hyperparmeter-Tuning/index.md

 $$

 ##### Information Gain:
 Information gain or **IG** measures how much information is provided by a given attribute/feature about a certain target class.
-While constructing a decision tree, the goal is **to find the attribute with the highest Information Gain and the lowest entropy.** It is calculated as the difference in the entropy before and after the split. i.e,
+While constructing a decision tree, our goal is **to find the attribute that has the highest Information Gain and conversely the lowest entropy.** Mathematically it is calculated as the difference in the entropy before and after the split. i.e,

 $$
 I_{gain} = Entropy_{before} - Entropy_{after}